 Vase life: 3 to 14 days; varies widely, dependent on species and cultivar.
 As a general rule, the greater the fragrance, the shorter the vase life.

 Storage temperatures: 36 - 38 degrees Fahrenheit

 Description: Highly fragrant, thickly massed pyramid shaped clusters of small star shaped florets 6 to 10 inches long at the end of woody stems.

 Botanical facts: The name is from the Greek word syrinx (pipe), a reference to the hollow stems of the lilac.

 Design notes: Frequently displayed alone in a vase, these beautiful blossoms are a wonderful accent in mixed spring arrangements.
-Lilacs are short lived in floral foam.
+Lilacs are best suited for arranging in a vase of water.
+They are short lived in floral foam.

 Conditioning: Remove all foliage that will be below the water line.
 Allow one or two leaf clusters near the blossom to remain intact.
 This will help draw water into the blossom.
 Break or cut with a sharp knife two to three inches of the stem end.
 Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
 Re-cut the stems and place in a fresh water solution every two days for the longest life.